-On the other hand, a systematic review conducted by Jarrom and colleagues that focused on mucosal melanoma in the upper airways system determined that postoperative radiotherapy can enhance locoregional control of the disease [15].
-Pincet's study also shows that primary or adjuvant radiotherapy provides a benefit on local control and overall survival [2].
+On the other hand, a systematic review conducted by Jarrom et al. [15] that focused on mucosal melanoma in the upper airways system determined that postoperative radiotherapy could enhance locoregional control of the disease.
+A study by Pincet et al. [2] also showed that primary or adjuvant radiotherapy provides a benefit on local control and overall survival.

 The outcomes of recent treatment modalities, such as immunotherapies, have not brought about significant improvements in the prognosis of mucosal melanoma.
 However, these modalities provide new possibilities for the treatment of inoperable tumors or as adjuvant post-surgery treatments.
-Despite this, radical surgical procedures still remain a fundamental component of mucosal melanoma treatment.
+Despite this, radical surgical procedures remain a fundamental component of mucosal melanoma treatment.
 It should be noted that targeted mutations vary between cutaneous and mucosal melanoma, which means that the treatment benefits are comparatively lesser.
-Also, response rates after surgical treatment are lower than those seen in patients with cutaneous melanoma (19 vs 33%) [16, 17].
+Also, response rates after surgical treatment are lower than those seen in patients with cutaneous melanoma (19% vs. 33%) [16, 17].